- Essential Nutrients Provided By Fruits

 [ Read: Raw Vegetables During Pregnancy ]

-You might have now understood the benefits of fruits and vegetables for the mother and the baby.
+You might have now understood the benefits of fruits for the mother and the baby.
 You can include a variety of them in your regular diet.
 A healthy diet means a healthy baby and a healthy you.

 - Is It Safe To Eat Watermelon During Pregnancy?